DataFabricRus/visual-pipelines-research/NiFi/templates/README.md

 <h4>Description</h4>
 <p>The flow invokes FIAS service to get a link to the newest archive with xml delta and download this archive to the local folder.</p>
 <h4>Usage</h4>
-To use this flow it is necessary to provide the following directory structure on the level of "bin" folder of NiFi (of course, you may edit processors as you want):
+<p>To use this flow it is necessary to provide the following directory structure on the level of "bin" folder of NiFi (of course, you may edit processors as you want):</p>
 1. Create "soap" directory where request.xml to FIAS service must be placed.
 The service description can be found at http://fias.nalog.ru/WebServices/Public/DownloadService.asmx?op=GetLastDownloadFileInfo.
 The following request is used:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>